samattwood9/MinimalCIStarter/README.md

 Click the green `Create pull request` button.
 Eventually, you should see that the tests are run automatically, and that the failing test causes the check to fail, like this:

 ![Image showing the yellow pull request pop-up](images/Screenshot_15-11-2024_112322_github.com.jpeg)

+🧠 **Explanation (why are we doing this):** We completed setting-up our workflow/CI pipeline in the previous step.
+Here, we have gone through the process of raising a pull request that includes a deliberately failing test to demonstrate the value of CI.
+Notice how the failing test is automatically and clearly flagged before the changes are merged into the main/production branch.

+## 🥇 Step 5

+ Well done.
+You have have now completed this learning activity.
+Be sure to ask the facilitator if anything was unclear (a fully worked example is available: https://github.com/samattwood9/MinimalCI).